Battle of the Îles Saint-Marcouf: Background

 Since the 1796 French victory in Italy over the Austrians, pressure had been growing in France for direct action against Britain.
-Command of an army deployed in Northern France and named the Armée d'Angleterre was initially given to General Napoleon Bonaparte, but later passed to General Kilmaine.
-Bonaparte, and then Kilmaine, prepared for an invasion of Britain, and Captain J. J. Muskein, a naval administrator from Antwerp, was instructed to develop a suitable fleet of landing craft to convoy the troops across the English Channel.
-The French Directory commissioned a Swedish naval architect, Fredrik Henrik af Chapman, to design the invasion barges, and by 1797 ships of his design were under construction along the Northern French coast under Muskein's supervision: the boats were known to the French soldiers as "bateaux à la Muskein" (Muskein-type boats).
+Command of an army deployed in Northern France and named the Army of England was initially given to General Napoleon Bonaparte, but later passed to General Charles Edward Jennings.
+Bonaparte, and then Jennings, prepared for an invasion of Britain, and Frigate Captain A. M. Muskein, a naval administrator from Antwerp and veteran of the Battle of Svensksund, was instructed to develop a suitable fleet of landing barges to convoy the troops across the English Channel.
+The French Directory commissioned the Swedish shipwright Fredrik Henrik af Chapman to design the landing barges, and by 1797 vessels designed by him were being built along the northern French coast under Muskein's supervision: French soldiers nicknamed the boats "bateaux à la Muskein" (English: Muskein-type boats).

-In April 1798, Muskein was ordered to prepare a squadron of his barges for an attack on the Saint Marcouf Islands.
-The operation was intended simultaneously to eradicate the British garrison and restore French control of the raiding base, test the effectiveness of the barges in a military amphibious operation, and focus British naval attention on the English Channel and away from Bonaparte's preparations at Toulon for the invasion of Egypt.
+In April 1798, Muskein was ordered to prepare a squadron of his barges for an attack on the Îles Saint-Marcouf.
+The operation was intended simultaneously to eradicate the British garrison and restore French control of the raiding base, test the effectiveness of the barges in a military amphibious operation, and focus British naval attention on the English Channel and away from Bonaparte's preparations at Toulon for the planned French invasion of Egypt.
 On 7 April 1798, Muskein sailed from Le Havre with 33 barges under the command of General Point, but on 8 April he found his passage blocked by the British frigates under Captain Sir Richard Strachan and under Captain Sir Francis Laforey.
 At 16:00 the frigates cornered the barges in the mouth of the River Orne and opened fire, but Diamond grounded soon afterwards and, although the frigate was brought off after darkness, neither side was able to inflict serious damage.

 On 9 April the French flotilla was able to leave the Orne River and anchor in the harbour of Bernières-sur-Mer, but the arrival of the fourth rate under Captain William Hotham persuaded Muskein to return to the more sheltered anchorage at the mouth of the Orne.
 As he returned eastward, he again came under fire from Diamond and Hydra.
 The French flotilla then sheltered under the batteries at Sallenelles until the damage was repaired.
-Over the next two weeks, however, the situation changed – Rear-Admiral Jean Lacrosse at Cherbourg had been informed of Muskein's difficulties and sent reinforcements of 40 barges and armed fishing ships to Sallenelles.
+Over the next two weeks, however, the situation changed – Counter-admiral Jean-Baptiste Raymond de Lacrosse at Cherbourg had been informed of Muskein's difficulties and sent reinforcements of 40 barges and armed fishing ships to Sallenelles.
 Late in April, Muskein had an opportunity to escape without interception by the British force offshore and sailed as far as Saint-Vaast-la-Hougue, to the west of the islands.
 There he waited for the right combination of wind and tide to allow the attack to go ahead uninterrupted by the British squadron that had followed his flotilla westwards.